jdunkerley/jdunkerley/AWS Developer.md

 - Every deployment creates a version
     - Will hit version limit
     - Use Application Version Lifecycle policy to delete old versions
+- Periodic stuff use a `cron.yaml` file
+- EB CLI allows for monitoring and working with environment

 # Kinesis